antonioprates/gmi-to-html/README.md

 At it's core, there's a very simple `text/gemini` to `text/html` conversion tool, written in just about 108 lines of code, using C scripting with [Sugar-C](https://github.com/antonioprates/sugar) (tcc flavour).

-Yet, you can also use a C compiler of your preference, as long as you include  [sugar.h](https://github.com/antonioprates/sugar/blob/master/src/include/sugar.h) file to this project, and compile the tool instead of running as a C script.

 See also:
 [solderpunk's gemini spec](./gemini_spec.txt), section 1.3.5 for `text/gemini` format reference.